fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 ## RS485ReceivingDataFRT

 Version using the FRT library and FreeRTOS instead of TaskManagerIO.

-Receiving is failing to work.
+Receiving is failing to work unless the receipt is done in the loop().